luizbgomide/sovereign/combat.md

 <strong id="main-action">Main Actions</strong> are a character’s primary action during a combat round, such as attacking an enemy, applying first aid to a downed ally, casting a spell, frantically evading incoming spears, or something else that takes less than ten seconds to do.
 A combatant gets one Main action per round.

 <strong id="move-action">Move Actions</strong> involve moving the character’s normal movement rate of 30 feet or performing some other relatively brief bodily action, such as getting up from prone.
-A combatant gets one Move Action per round, but can spend their main action to get a second.
+A combatant gets one Move Action per round, but can spend their [Main Action](#main-action) to get a second.

 <strong id="free-action">Free Actions</strong> are brief, simple acts that require only a moment’s concentration.
-Activating certain abilities or speaking a few words might constitute a [Free Action](#free-action).
-A combatant can take as many [Free Action](#free-action)s on their round as the GM finds plausible.
+Activating certain abilities or speaking a few words might constitute a Free Action.
+A combatant can take as many Free Actions on their round as the GM finds plausible.

-<strong id="instant-action">Instant Actions</strong> are special, most being provided only by certain powers or certain special actions.
+<strong id="instant-action">Instant Actions</strong> are special, most being provided only by certain powers (like [Veteran's Luck](/classes#class-ability-veterans-luck)) or certain actions (like [Hold an Action](#hold-an-action-move)).
 Instant Actions can be performed even when it’s not your turn in the round, even after the dice have already been rolled.
-The Veteran’s Luck class ability provides one such Instant Action, allowing the Delver to treat a missed attack roll as an automatic hit.
 A combatant can use as many Instant Actions in a round as the GM finds plausible.
 Instant Actions performed at the same time are resolved simultaneously, with the GM adjudicating any ambiguities.

 Many actions (like [Run](/combat#run-move) and [Stand Up](/combat#stand-up-move)) allow any adjacent foes armed with a melee weapon to make a free <strong id="attack-of-opportunity">Attack of Opportunity</strong>.
 To avoid this, either do not be in melee range or use the [Disengage](/combat#disengage-main) action first.